Egg Freezing Guide: Benefits, Process & Best Age Egg Freezing Guide: Benefits, Process & Best Age

 Best Age to Freeze Eggs

-• Egg quality and quantity decline with age.
-The most suitable age for egg freezing is:
+• Egg quality and quantity decline naturally with age.
+The most effective age ranges are

-• Late 20s to early 30s: Optimal egg quality and quantity.
+• Late 20s to early 30s: Best egg quality

-• Before age 35: Higher success rates during future IVF attempts.
+• Before age 35: Higher chance of success during future IVF

-Freezing 15 to 20 eggs before the age of 35 significantly increases the chance of a successful pregnancy later in life.
+Freezing 15–20 eggs before age 35 significantly improves the chances of achieving pregnancy later.

 Potential Risks and Considerations

-• Oocyte freezing is generally safe, but some risks should be considered:
+• Egg freezing is generally safe, but some factors to consider include:

-• Ovarian Hyperstimulation Syndrome (OHSS): Rare with modern protocols, but still a possible side effect.
+• Ovarian Hyperstimulation Syndrome (OHSS): Rare but possible

-Consulting with a fertility expert helps you understand your personal risks and benefits.
+A fertility expert can help you understand your personal risks and expectations.

-• Frozen eggs remain viable for over 10 years with little loss in quality.
-When you decide to conceive:
+• Frozen eggs can remain viable for 10 years or more with minimal decline in quality.

-• Thawed eggs can be fertilized using IVF.
+• Eggs can be thawed and fertilized using IVF

-To explore your options and get expert guidance, consult the fertility team at MGM Healthcare.
+To explore egg freezing and receive personalized fertility guidance, consult the reproductive specialists at MGM Healthcare.

 Phone: 044-45242407